Business Register and the Tax Administration

 To register your company in the Dutch Business Register, you need to have a Dutch address.
 This can be your own address, if you have one, or a so-called zakenadres, for instance your accountant's address.
 Ask for a signed statement that they allow you to use their address as business address.
 If you plan on establishing your company in the Netherlands, find business premises before you register at KVK.

-There is an exception to the rule that you need a Dutch address: if you live abroad in the border region, and you can prove you perform business activities in the Netherlands on a structural basis, for instance as a market vendor, you can register with your foreign address.
+There is an exception to the rule that you need a Dutch address.
+If you live in the border region in Belgium or Germany, and you can prove you perform business activities in the Netherlands on a structural basis, for instance as a market vendor, you can register with your foreign address.

 Choose a trade name for your Dutch business